phamduyanminh/Ride-Sharing/README.md

 Due to the reason the Euclidean Distance formula treats earth like a flat surface, it will leads to some significant errors.
 Therefore, the Haversine formula is the chosen method for the distance calculations in this project.

-### Algorithms for Finding Available Nearby Drivers: Brute-Force vs Spatial Indexing vs Spatial Fencing
+### Algorithms for Finding Available Nearby Drivers: Brute-Force vs Spatial Indexing
 > [!NOTE]
 > - **Brute-Force:** A Brute-Force search is the most basic way to find the nearest object.
 In Brute-Force search, you will find the distance from rider to every single available nearby driver in the system.
 Then it picks the on with the shortest distance.
 >